Maumagnaguagno/HyperTensioN/README.md

 #### Free Variables?
 Free variables are not supported by Ruby, we need to create them.
-A free variable works like a placeholder, once bounded it will have a value like any common variable.
+A free variable works like a placeholder, once bound it will have a value like any common variable.
-The bounding process requires the context to dictate possible values to the variable.
+The binding process requires the context to dictate possible values to the variable.
-In Ruby we can replace the content of a string to the bounded value, but that requires the creation of the original string with any value to be used as a pointer, or a more complex solution involving ```method_missing``` to tell the interpreter to create variables if none is found.
+In Ruby we can replace the content of a string to a bound value, but that requires the creation of the original string with any value to be used as a pointer, or a more complex solution involving ```method_missing``` to tell the interpreter to create variables if none is found.
 I opted for empty strings as free variables, ```my_var = ''```.
 If you find my style a little misleading, you can add this little method for verbosity reasons with a minimal overhead due to the method call.